aws-samples/serverless-patterns/route53-alb-fargate-cdk-dotnet/README.md

 ## Testing

 1. After deployment, the output displays the following values.
-   - Load Balancer URL: ``
+   - Load Balancer URL: `Route53AlbFargateCdkDotnetStack.sampleapiserviceLoadBalancerDNS60B9DACF = Route-sampl-16MTWZYE6AGI4-1107455325.ap-south-1.elb.amazonaws.com`
-   - API Custom Domain URL: ``
+   - API Custom Domain URL: `Route53AlbFargateCdkDotnetStack.sampleapiserviceServiceURLC8317C98 = https://api.YOUR-DOMAIN.com`
-2. Copy the URL with custom domain and append `WeatherForecast`, the URL will look like this: https://api.yourdomain.com/WeatherForecast
+2. Copy the URL with custom domain and append `WeatherForecast`, the URL will look like this - https://api.YOUR-DOMAIN.com/WeatherForecast.
 3. Enter this URL into your browser, you should receive a JSON response with weather information.

 ## Cleanup